Use Descartes's Rule of Signs to determine the possible number of positive and negative real zeros for each given function. f(x)=2x4−5x3−x2−6x+4

 Verified step by step guidance1

-Test the possible rational zeros by substituting them into the polynomial or using synthetic division to check if they yield zero.
-Once a zero is found, factor it out of the polynomial to reduce the degree.
+Test the possible rational zeros from step 2 by substituting them into the polynomial or using synthetic division to find a root that makes the polynomial equal to zero.

 Verified video answer for a similar problem:This video solution was recommended by our tutors as helpful for the problem above